Testnet

 High availability test infrastructure - BBF makes no guarantees about the availability of the testnet.

-Long term storage of data on the network - the network is ephemeral, and resets periodically.
+Long term storage of data on the network - .

 A testing infrastructure that requires more control over the test environment, such as: